 Eric Petersen Discusses Playing Kevin McRoberts on “Kevin Can F**K Himself

-Eric Peterson, who played the affable but oblivious Kevin McRoberts on AMC’s “Kevin Can F**K Himself,” recently discussed his experience on the show in an interview.
+Eric Petersen, who played the affable but oblivious Kevin McRoberts on AMC’s “Kevin Can F**K Himself,” recently discussed his experience on the show in an interview with the Temple of Geek Podcast.

 “Kevin Can F**K Himself” – A television series that deserves far more recognition